silentsignal/burp-log4shell/README.md

 Detailed description can be found [in our blog post about this plugin][1], you can also [▶️ watch a recorded demonstration video][3].

+Note about detection capabilities: this plugin will only supply the built-in active scanner with payloads, thus for optimal coverage vs. performance, you'll have to configure your scan properly – just as with any other built-in or extension-provided scan.
+See #3 for detailed explanation regarding this matter.

 Comparison
 ----------